How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 Today's NBA Games

-The Celtics hope to pick up a road win at the 76ers on Friday at 7:30 PM ET.
+The Knicks go on the road to face the Heat on Friday at 7:30 PM ET.

 How to Watch